 The State Government levies the professional tax on every person who earns a living through any medium.
-This tax, as well as its calculation, vary from state to state.
-The professional tax is deducted on the basis of state-declared slab.
-A few states and union territories in India do not charge any professional tax.
-The annual professional tax gets divided into 12 equals instalments which have to be paid monthly.
-However, in February, the professional tax is higher than the other months.
+This tax, as well as its calculation, varies from state to state.
+The professional tax is deducted based on the state-declared slab.
+A few states and union territories in India do not charge professional tax.
+The annual professional tax gets divided into 12 equal installments that must be paid monthly.
+However, the professional tax in February is higher than in the other months.

 Statutory Compliance is Applicable to

 1. The companies in India may take the following steps to ensure statutory compliance in HR:

 2. Educate professionals about applicable statutory, legal, and regulatory compliance requirements.

 3. Identify the suitable business spots whose statutory and legal landscapes are required to comply with.